NikolasDmn/arduino-thermometer/readme.md

 Since the display is quite bright if you want to sleep next to it there are two ways to activate the display

-### Light Level Detector
+### Dynamic Light Level Detector

 Using a photocell, the light levels of the room are taken into account.
-If he light levels are high enough then the display activates
+If the light levels are high enough then the display activates.
+On boot, the arduino stores the ambient light levels and uses that to determine what is acceptable.
+If the light levels go down, the LCD will close.
+If the specific threshold is not ideal, a simple reboot will readjust it.

 ### Sound Level Detector